 Chester Schools Christian Workers (CSCW)

 http://www.cscw.org.uk/ is a group working in schools in Chester and the local area which St Philip’s has been supporting for several years now.
 It is led by Paul North, the Chaplin at Bishops High School and has a team of dedicated and committed youngish people who lead activities in the schools.
 Please pray for the work of CSCW as they seek to inspire hope and unlock potential in the lives of children and young people.

 To see news for Israel, Charlene and Miles who we support it is maf-uk.org/staff/neale-Israel-and-charlene

-Open Doors – a well-known international organisation which supports persecuted Christians and refugees, with encouraging contact, Bibles, and essential supplies.
-We had a presentation from Revd Trevor Green.
+Open Doors, a well-known international organisation which supports persecuted Christians and refugees by encouraging contact, Bibles, and essential supplies.

 Thanks are due to our charity ‘champions’ – the individuals who keep contact with each partner, arrange visits periodically, write articles, and pray regularly.
 We are always seeking to increase the number of ‘champions’ for each charity.
 Please speak to me or anyone involved if you might be interested in joining the group.

 752608 for more information.